-The purpose of this guideline is to provide information necessary to ensure that the design of emergency fire access roadways, gates and barriers meet the applicable regulations and standards.
+The purpose of this guideline is to provide information necessary to ensure that the design of emergency fire access meets the applicable regulations and standards.
 These provisions allow the emergency resources to respond to an incident in a safe and effective manner.
-Life Safety Services, local law enforcement, and property owners are responsible for enforcing these requirements from the California Fire Code (CFC), California Vehicle Code (CVC), and the Newport Beach Municipal Code (NBMC).
+The Newport Beach Fire Department, local law enforcement, and property owners are responsible for enforcing these requirements from the California Fire Code (CFC), California Vehicle Code (CVC), and the Newport Beach Municipal Code (NBMC).